appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls10-review.md

 ---
 id: ls10-review
 title: Review
-summary: Review concepts of basic Dart programming using these questions and projects.
+description: Review concepts of basic Dart programming using these questions and projects.
 ---

 ## Questions